-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Reporter Jenny Gold, of Kaiser Health News, has more.

-Ms. JENNY GOLD: This is the second time in the last eight years that the rules for residents have changed.
+JENNY GOLD: This is the second time in the last eight years that the rules for residents have changed.
 In 2003, the Accreditation Council for Graduate Medical Education limited residents to 80 hours a week.
 But they were still allowed to work 24 to 30 hour shifts.
 That's set off a debate in the medical establishment, between those who say long hours create fatigued doctors - who make more mistakes; and those who argue they're an essential part of medical training.

-Dr. EMIL OWEIS (Physician): Hey Mr. Dodson.
+EMIL OWEIS: Hey Mr. Dodson.

-Dr. OWEIS: How are you?
+OWEIS: How are you?

-Mr. DODSON: I'm fine.
+DODSON: I'm fine.

-Dr. OWEIS: I'm Dr. Oweis.
+OWEIS: I'm Dr. Oweis.
 I'm one of the residents from the internal medicine team that's taking care of you.

 GOLD: Dr. Emil Oweis just finished his first year as a resident at the Washington Hospital Center in Washington D.C.
 He's a tall, serious man of 26, in wire-framed glasses and a white coat.
 He holds out his hand to Barry Dodson, whose been hospitalized for asthma.

-Dr. OWEIS: Sit up please.
+OWEIS: Sit up please.
 I'm just going to listen to your chest, okay?

-Mr. DODSON: All right.
+DODSON: All right.

-Dr. OWEIS: Deep breath for me.
+OWEIS: Deep breath for me.

 GOLD: Right now, Oweis is about nine hours into his shift.
 For most people, this would be the end of the day.
 But Dr. Oweis's shifts can last up to 30 hours when he's on call.

-Dr. OWEIS: I've been alive and functional 27, 28, 29 hours into a shift.
+OWEIS: I've been alive and functional 27, 28, 29 hours into a shift.
 You are definitely going to be tired.
 But you do it once or twice, you'd probably hate it.
 You do it for six months, you start getting used to it.

-Dr. Lucian Leape of the Harvard School of Public Health is a leading advocate of shorter shifts.
+GOLD: Dr. Lucian Leape of the Harvard School of Public Health is a leading advocate of shorter shifts.
 He says the new rules don't go nearly far enough.

-But Dr. Thomas Nasca says long shifts during training are important for good patient care.
+GOLD: But Dr. Thomas Nasca says long shifts during training are important for good patient care.
 Nasca is CEO of the organization that put the new rules in place.

 GOLD: Nasca says limiting shifts for first year residents was the right thing to do.
 Those doctors are new and need to be eased into the profession.
 But he says older residents need those long hours to get ready for life as a doctor.
 Once they finish their training, their hours are unlimited.

-Mr. NASCA: We need to remember that, at the end of this training, these residents must be exquisitely well trained.
+NASCA: We need to remember that, at the end of this training, these residents must be exquisitely well trained.
 And we must teach them how to recognize and manage fatigue, because they will encounter fatigue when they care for patients in actual clinical practice.

 GOLD: Dr. Roland Goertz runs a medical center in Waco, Texas that trains 36 residents at a time.
 He's also president of the American Academy of Family Physicians.
 He says even the change for fist year residents is troubling.